-Label Description This is used to set the clock forward or backward according to the configurations set below for a defined Daylight-Saving Time duration.
-Daylight Caving Time Select Disable to disable the Daylight-Saving Time configuration.
-Select Daylight Saving Time Recurring and the Daylight-Saving Time duration will repeat the configuration every year.
-Select Non-Recurring and the Daylight-Saving Time duration will only take effect once.
-(Default is Disabled) Recurring Configurations - Start time settings Label Description Month Select the starting month.
-Date Select the starting date.
-Year Select the starting year.
-Hours Select the starting hour.
-Minutes Select the starting minute.
-Recurring Configurations - Ending time settings
+Label Description Daylight Saving Time This is used to set the clock forward or backward according to the configurations set below for a defined Daylight-Saving Time duration.
+Select Disable to disable the configuration or Recurring to configure the duration to repeat every year.
+Select Non-Recurring to configure the duration for single time configuration.
+Default is Disabled.